 "Sometimes we have to accept that some of it has to go."

 Water Eaton's grain silo demolition makes way for a new Oxford Parkway railway station.

 As it was being levelled some people took to Twitter, including @mswainwright who said: "Water Eaton grain silo is coming down at last.
 Inexpressible joy.
-But let's keep the Enslow cement chimney."'Dated and dark'
+But let's keep the Enslow cement chimney."

 Mr Campbell said some of the Victorian structures we now consider "beautiful" were not seen in such a favourable light at the time they were built, including railway stations.